nettstudio/text.openfx.no/README.md

 ---
 title: "OpenFX Text Generator"
-description: "TextOFX is an advanced text generator for motion graphics and VFX software using the OpenFX standard published by the Academy Software Foundation."
+description: "Advanced text generator for motion graphics and VFX software using the OpenFX standard published by the Academy Software Foundation."
 layout: default
 permalink: index.html
+release: true
-news: true
+docs: true
 ---

 ![Screenshot of TextOFX in Fusion 18](assets/images/textofx-screenshot-fusion18.png "Screenshot of TextOFX in Fusion 18")